hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 Other requirements and recommendations for the seed cloud host are as follows:

-- The Ubuntu 14.04 operating system must be installed
+- The appropriate operating system must be installed
 - A browser to access the undercloud or overcloud
 <!--- A desktop emulator, such as [Virtual Machine Manager](http://virt-manager.org/), to monitor and access cloud nodes-->
 - A simple command line tool installed, such as [IPMItool](http://sourceforge.net/projects/ipmitool/), to determine the state of cloud nodes.